Nolu-M/Notes-code/README.md

 - Miami Heat basketball team used Power BI to transform their customer interactions and business operations - were able to boost season ticket sales by 30% and save appr. $1 million on operations
 - they wanted to understand the family of customers that enter their arena or interact with them online and the challenge was to understand a single customer when there are so many
 - by analyzing their data, the Miami Heat operations team increased their revenue but also improved the allocation of resources by predicting customer behaviour

+## Explore what Power BI can do for you - Module 2
+### What can I do with the Power BI service as a consumer?
+- Power BI makes the job easier by converting all that data into charts and graphs to help you visualize your data in meaningful ways
+- data updates and refreshes automatically, so you can work with your colleagues from the same dashboards and reports
+-

 </details>